Application forms and fees

 - Notice of intention to erect an exempt building online application [online form, opens in new window]

 - Notice of intention to erect an exempt building [pdf document]

 - Demolition Section 80 online form [online form, opens new window]

 Building regulation fees

 - Domestic extensions, alterations and conversions to dwellings [pdf document]

 - All other work [pdf document]

-Fee scales and methods of calculation are set out in the guidance notes on fees.
+The scale of the fees and the methods of calculation are set out in the guidance notes on the fees.
 Note that your application will not be validated until we have received the appropriate fee.